-Tim Gunn is Chief Creative Officer at Liz Claiborne Inc. In this newly created role, he is responsible for attracting, retaining and developing the creative talent within the Liz Claiborne Inc. portfolio of brands.
+Tim Gunn is an Emmy® Award winning co-host and mentor for the 12th season of Lifetime's "Project Runway."
+In addition, he is Fashion Dean at Fifth & Pacific, where he is responsible for attracting, retaining and developing the creative talent within the portfolio of brands.

 Gunn serves as co-host of the six-time Emmy-nominated "Project Runway," a reality-based fashion design incubator, the eighth season of which broke all previous seasons' ratings records.
 "Project Runway" received GLAAD Media Awards in 2007 and 2011 and a Peabody Award in 2008.